edithdaria/Book-Search/README.md

 run the following from root directory: npm i; npm start; Runs the app in the development mode; React opens the app to view it in the browser.

 ## Usage
-Search any phrase or book titles and get information on books  retrieved from google api.
+Open the app using the followoing link: [Heroku Deployed app](https://google-book-search-and-save.herokuapp.com/) Search any phrase or book titles and get information on books  retrieved from google api.

 ## Contribute